Have you received an IRS seizure notice?

 Statistics such as this should not exist, but they do prove that the IRS makes mistakes frequently.
 You may not know every stipulation or intricacy in tax law, but by definition, it is the job of an IRS Agent to know, understand, and execute tax law efficiently and accordingly.
 When you and your family suffer due to the error or oversight of an IRS agent, you need professional help from El Cid Bookkeeping, Accountancy and Taxation.

 IRS seizures typically only happen in aggravated cases.
 This means that the IRS will actively pursue individuals who continue to ignore IRS notifications over a long period of time to pay their taxes by seizing their personal property.
 Unlike an IRS levy, which could involve intangible assets such as your bank account, an IRS seizure can include the taking of your personal assets, such as your home or car.

 If you have received a notification from the IRS, do not feel as though your financial situation is hopeless.
 There may be other avenues that you haven’t thought of yet!
 Remember, the IRS is after your property to satisfy a debt.
-You could avoid an IRS seizure through alternative collection methods, such as an IRS payment plan, currently not collectible, an IRS payment plan, or even an injured spouse.
+You could avoid an IRS seizure through alternative collection methods such as an offer in compromise, currently not collectible, an IRS payment plan, or even an injured spouse.
 There are many options available, and we are committed to determining which solution can render the best result while allowing you to pay the least tax possible!